openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-7/02-different-streams.md

 ``yum module remove -y container-tools yum module reset -v container-tools``{{execute}}

 OK, now let's pretend we are a systems administrator or SRE that wants a set of stable tools which are supported for 24 months.
-First, inspect the stable stream that was released in RHEL 8.0:
+First, inspect the stable stream that was released in RHEL 8.0.
+Notice that there are several versions of this Application Stream.
+Every time a package is updated a new stream version is generated to snapshot the exact versions of each package together as a stream:

 ``yum module info container-tools:1.0``{{execute}}